 All it takes is an acorn of an idea.
 Not every action has to be big to make an impact on our climate and our communities.
-PCEF Mini Grants is a quarterly grant opportunity offering up to $5,000 for activities that align with the PCEF goals of tackling climate change while advancing racial and social justice.
-Created in response to community feedback, Mini Grants provide an opportunity for organizations to fund a wide range of activities, including grant writing support, small projects, events, and training.
+PCEF mini grant is a quarterly grant opportunity offering up to $5,000 for activities that align with the PCEF goals of addressing climate change while advancing racial and social justice.
+Created in response to community feedback, mini grants provide an opportunity for organizations to fund a wide range of activities, including grant writing support, small projects, events, and training.

 The mini grants program has a total annual budget of $200,000. $50,000 is available each quarter.
 Applicants can apply for one grant of up to $5,000 per quarter.

 82nd Avenue Corridor Investment

 One of PCEF's goals is to support community leaders in the 82nd Avenue Corridor with climate initiatives.
 We have dedicated mini grant funding to improve capacity of current residents and community organizations to respond to and alleviate the impacts of climate change.
 Projects that are focused on serving the 82nd Avenue corridor may qualify for this additional funding opportunity.

 This investment provides an additional $15,000 per mini grant cycle in addition to the quarterly amount of $50,000.
 Learn more about this opportunity and view eligibility requirements.

 The PCEF team reviews grants quarterly.
 Organizations can submit applications on a rolling basis for placement into the next available grant cycle.
 If an applicant is not selected for the first grant cycle applied for, they may list their application in the subsequent grant cycle without having to reapply.